dmlls/yang/README.md

 **BUT**, I wasn't able to find one that simultaneously:

 1. Supported bangs directly from the URL bar.
+2. Allowed to set custom bangs.
-2. Redirected directly, without querying to DuckDuckGo to resolve the bang<sup>1</sup>.
+3. Redirected directly, without querying to DuckDuckGo to resolve the bang<sup>1</sup>.
-3. Worked on every major search engine out there.
+4. Worked on every major search engine out there.

 Yang! is an add-on that doesn't feel old.